MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/image-component.md

 [!include [banner](../includes/banner.md)]

 This topic describes how to use the online SDK Image component to embed images into a module in Microsoft Dynamics 365 Commerce.
-The Image component optimizes image sizes using the Dynamics 365 image resizer service, which allows appropriately sized images to be loaded for the various viewports layouts a module supports.
+The Image component optimizes image sizes using the Dynamics 365 image resizer service, which allows appropriately sized images to load for the various viewports layouts a module supports.
 The Image component also supports fallback and thumbnail images.

 ## Use the Image component within a module